 This is what Princess Diana and Prince Charles got for their wedding

-Markle and Prince Harry might ask for donations over presents since people tend to go overboard when it comes to gifts for the British royal family.
+Markle and Prince Harry asked for donations over presents since people tend to go overboard when it comes to gifts for the British royal family.
 For example, when Princess Diana and Prince Charles married, one of the gifts they received was an $8,000 Steuben glass bowl from Nancy and Ronald Reagan reports The New York Times.
 They also received an entire kitchen unit worth roughly $18,500 from a German company, an Art Deco-style clock from Cartier, and a silver-plated mousetrap.

 Next: The donations the prince and princess made.

 Princess Diana and Prince Charles donated this after their wedding

 Princess Diana and Prince Charles received more than 6,000 wedding gifts.
 Since they received so many gifts, a person had to be designated to vet all the presents.

 Some of the gifts were selected to go on display at St. James’s Palace and the cost of admission ($2.80 for adults and $1.50 for children), was donated to charities, according to The New York Times.
 In addition, the Edinburgh District Council promised to donate $92,500 to the Thistle Fund, a charity for the disabled.

 Markle has fully embraced her royal duties.
 She’s already joining forces with Prince Harry to assist him with charitable causes.
 Most of their charity work has been very public and pictures of their trips can be seen in magazines, newspapers, and on the internet.
 However, Markle has chosen to also take part in more low-key charity work.